DoongheeKim/SNN_MachineLearning/README.md

-## SpikingNeuralNet STDP based GasClassification
+## SpikingNeuralNet & STDP-based GasClassification

 - This is a place for comments and code for
 for our paper *A Spiking Neural Network for Time-Efficient Gas Concentration Level